sharispe/sm-tools-evaluation/README.md

 Not also that this is not a problem for Gene to Gene comparisons as all pairwise computations involve terms which have been used by at least one gene.

 * Due to their performance GOSim and GOSemSim have been excluded from the large tests

+* GOSim and GOSemSim precompute the IC and can be used to handle large quantity of annotations.
+Indeed loading all UniprotKB annotation using FastSemSim or the SML is currently not possible.
+Those two solutions use in-memory

 #### Test 2: Gene products comparison